nrstott/q/README.md

 `async` method decorates a generator function and turns it into a function that returns a promise for the eventual return value of the generator, but internally uses the `yield` to explicitly pause the current event and wait for that promise to resolve.
-Whent that promise resolves, the `yield` expression either takes on the fulfillment value or throws an exception right into the the generator function's control flow and stack.
+When that promise resolves, the `yield` expression either takes on the fulfillment value or throws an exception right into the the generator function's control flow and stack.